 Studio Ghibli’s iconic movies are finally coming to Netflix!
-Here’s a little (read: big) flex: I have completed Studio Ghibli’s entire catalogue.
+Here’s a little (read: big) flex – I have completed Studio Ghibli’s entire catalogue.
 This is the perfect time for me to reflect on and rank these movies, as some of you might be discovering these wonderful films for the first time and need recommendations on what to watch.
 I cannot stress enough that ranking these movies was hard.
-Honestly, apart from 2 movies, I think Ghibli’s films are all enjoyable.
+Honestly, I think 99% of Ghibli’s films are enjoyable to some extent.

-By the way, all of these movies have incredible animation.
-That quality is guaranteed with any movie under their name, so I won’t even mention it.
+By the way, these movies have incredible animation.
+That quality is guaranteed with any movie under their name.

 22. Tales from Earthsea